Tonwalter888/YTLitePlusEXTRA/README.md

 - YouSlider (Customizes video slider and scrubber)
 - YouChooseQuality (Auto select the video quality from your scenario)
 - YouShare (Copy video URL from video overlay)
+- Gonerino (Filter videos you don't want them to show)
 - And Much more...

 ## FAQ